Arrow7000/quill-content/README.md

 # Tube Alphabet Exercise

-This script implements an algorithm to generate the shortest list of Tube stations that contain every letter of the alphabet.
+This script implements an algorithm to generate the shortest list of Tube stations that includes every letter of the alphabet.

 ## Instructions